 - Send all your guests your own confirmation email, instead of relying on the confirmations sent by Hostelworld.
 You have the chance before your guests even arrive to inform them about some of the oddities of bunker life and ensure they know what to expect.

 - Offer a pick-up service.
 This hostel is difficult to find, even with written directions, and especially at night.
-Guests will happily shell out a few extra bucks to have someone meet them at the station.
-Or even have someone meet them at the tunnel entrance.
+Guests will happily shell out a few extra bucks to have someone meet them at the train or bus station.
+Or even just have someone meet them at the tunnel entrance.

 - Do everything you can to encourage socialization.
 Without phones and Internet, we have a unique experience to break away from our screens and get to know our fellow travelers.
 Having a common area is a start, but having social events like game nights or movie nights goes a long way toward creating an atmosphere.
 Wanna go above and beyond?
 Put an historical twist on social events and help guests experience what it really would have been like trying to entertain yourself during a bombing.